fbpx

 The SPCA never euthanizes an animal except in cases of terminal illness, extreme aggression, or the inability to maintain a reasonable quality of life.
 Regardless of how long it may take, we are committed to caring for all adoptable animals until a loving, new home can be found.

-The SPCA’s Humane Law Enforcement Unit (HLE) is the only animal welfare organization authorized by New York State to enforce the laws as they relate to animal cruelty in Westchester County.
+The SPCA’s Humane Law Enforcement Unit (HLE) is the only entity authorized by New York State to enforce the laws as they relate to animal cruelty in Westchester County.
 More than 1,000 reports of animal neglect and abuse are phoned into our confidential hotline every year.
 Our HLE officers perform investigations, seizures and make arrests involving a range of animals including, but not limited to dogs, cats, horses, exotics and farm animals.
-The SPCA’s HLE Unit receives no government funding and is run strictly on donations.
+The SPCA’s HLE Unit receives no government funding and is run solely on donations.

 Low-Cost Veterinary Care

-The SPCA stands firm in its belief that the spaying and neutering of all dogs and cats is essential to alleviate the tragic consequences of unwanted animals.
-Through Cody’s Clinic, the SPCA offers to the public, low-cost spay/neuter surgeries, examination, vaccinations and testing for disease in an effort to help people keep their pets healthy.
+Spaying and neutering of all dogs and cats is essential to alleviate the tragic consequences of unwanted animals.
+Through Cody’s Clinic, the SPCA offers public low-cost spay/neuter surgeries, examinations, vaccinations and testing for disease in an effort to help people keep their beloved pets healthy.

 Since establishing our clinic in 1983, we have spayed/neutered and provided affordable wellness care to more than 100,000 dogs and cats, successfully reducing the number of homeless animals.
 Once a week we also assist local cat rescue organizations by offering spay/neuter surgeries to feral cats through our Trap/Neuter/Return program.

-A group of dedicated volunteers participate in our cat care program and the daily walking and training of our rescue dogs to socialize and provide them with much needed TLC during their time at our Rescue Center.
-Volunteers also foster many of animals in need.
-They further support us by greeting visitors, helping them through the adoption process, provide assistance to staff, and help with our fundraising efforts.
+A group of dedicated volunteers participate in our cat care program and the daily walking and training of our dogs, providing them with much needed TLC during their time at the SPCA.
+Volunteers also foster many of our animals, helping them on their journeys to finding forever homes.
+They further support us by greeting visitors, guiding them through the adoption process, assisting staff, and taking part in our events and outreach efforts.

 Educational Outreach

 Teaching children to be animal advocates empowers them to be good citizens.
 We believe that one of the most effective ways to fight animal cruelty and neglect is through education.
-Our Humane Education Program staff and volunteers provide educational presentations at schools and conduct tours to youth groups every year.
-The SPCA also participates in the Westchester County District Attorney’s Taskforce for Humane Education.
+Our Humane Education Program staff present numerous educational modules at schools every year and conduct tours for youth clubs and groups.

-The SPCA also offers a Rising Volunteers Program so that children can engage with the animals while learning important skills.
+The SPCA also offers birthday parties, Camp Critter and a Rising Volunteers Program so that children can engage with the animals while learning important skills.
 Our Reading to Dogs and Cats Program and Homework or Music with a Buddy are popular initiatives that kids take part in at our Rescue Center as well as our Toy and Treat Enrichment Days.

 The SPCA is proud to be partnered with three local domestic violence shelter agencies through our Pet Safety Program.
 This special partnership is with My Sisters’ Place, Hope’s Door and the Putnam Northern Westchester Women’s Resource Center.